-While you have the coop empty, it is a perfect time to inspect for any signs of predator damage.
+While you have the coop empty, it is a perfect time to inspect for any signs of predator or rodent damage.
 While cleaning out recently, I discovered a little gnawed out hole!
 This coop is actually two coops that we joined together as the flock expanded.
 Where the coops are joined together some kind of rodent tried to make his way inside.
 They can be very resourceful and if there is a weakness those little buggers will find it.
 I repaired the hole by first covering it with hardcloth wire, and then screwed a 2×4 over it.
 Lastly, I followed the path out and made sure to shore up the outside where the rodent got into the run in the first place.
 Click here to read more about keeping rodents out of your coop

 Next, take the short handled brush and give the roosts a really good scrubbing.
 This will probably be the nastiest part of the job.
 It’s surprising how fast the roosts can get crusted with gunk!
 If your roosts are removable, it makes this job infinitely easier.

 Remove the wire screens from the windows, and clean the glass inside and out

 Now that the inside is clean, use the spray to wipe down the outside walls of the coop.

 Fill the coop back up with clean shavings and let the girls back in!